-2. The said Association shall impose no inequitable restrictions on membership and shall file with the Administrator certified copies of any amendments of its Bylaws relating to eligibility or admission to membership in such Association, or relating to the method of selection of the members of such Executive Committee which such

-Association may hereafter adopt.
+2. The said Association shall impose no inequitable restrictions on membership and shall file with the Administrator certified copies of any amendments of its By-Laws, relating to eligibility or admission to membership in said Association, or relating to the method of selection of the members of such Executive Committee which said Association may hereafter adopt.